femisharomi/notepad/README.md

   - **README and .gitignore:**
     - Essential documentation and version control settings at the repository level.
   - **Templates:**
-    - Centralized storage for reusable templates and assets applicable across projects.
+    - Centralized storage for reusable templates and assets applicable across projects or repositories.

 ### Organization Inside Each Project Folder
 - **`Project_Name`:**